-Safe & Comfortable Sleeping Positions During Pregnancy
+Safe and Comfortable Sleeping Positions During Pregnancy

 Sleeping comfortably during pregnancy can be a bit of a challenge, especially during the later stages of pregnancy.
-One of the most frequently asked questions by pregnant women is, ‘which side should I sleep on?’
+One of the most frequently asked questions by pregnant women is, “Which side should I sleep on?”
 Owing to the bodily changes during pregnancy, some sleeping positions may not be as comfortable as before.
 Experts generally don’t recommend lying on the back during pregnancy.
 It is important to bear in mind that it is quite common to have a few uncomfortable nights, as the pregnancy progresses.
-It is best to give your body suitable time to adjust to a new position.
+It is best to give your body a suitable time to adjust to a new position.

 Some of the safe and comfortable sleeping positions during pregnancy can be:

 - Sleeping on your left side, during all phases of pregnancy, is usually considered to be the best and safest sleeping position as it doesn’t interfere with the blood circulation and helps drive in more nutrients to the baby.
 But you should not sleep in one position throughout the night.
 You can alternate between the left and right sides when sleeping.

 - In the side position, placing a pillow at the back and in the front can enable you to bend forward or backwards comfortably.

 - You can try and rest one leg over the other leg and tuck a thin pillow between the legs for support.